Guide to CCTV Cameras

 Analogue High Definition & HD-SDi

-Many customers want to upgrade existing systems to High Definition or Full High Definition but find the cost of having to replace cables too expensive.
+Many customers want to upgrade their existing analogue systems to High Definition or Full High Definition but find the cost of having to replace cables too expensive.
 This is only necessary if installing an IP based system.
-Thankfully there is now AHD and HD-SDi as we as a number of other options.
-These technologies allow people to upgrade to HD or FHD without having to upgrade their cable infrastructure.
+Thankfully there are now new technologies such as AHD.
+These technologies allow people to upgrade to HD, FHD and eve UHD without having to upgrade their cable infrastructure.